5 Letter Words Ending in L

 regal

-Adjective : Of or relating to royalty.
+Adjective : Of, pertaining to, or suitable for royalty.

-Adjective : Befitting a king, queen, emperor, or empress.
+Adjective : Befitting a monarch.

-Adjective : Befitting a king, or emperor.
+Adjective : (strictly) Befitting a king or emperor.

 feral